 EMBA BPharms (Hons) MRPhamS MPS

 Joey Calandra has over 20 years of healthcare and leadership experience.
-Ranging from frontline roles as a pharmacist, to executive management, board directorships, innovation consulting and, currently, as the Head of Strategy for AIA Vitality.
+Ranging from frontline roles as a pharmacist, to executive management, board directorships, innovation consulting and, currently, as the Head of Virtual Health for Medibank.

 Joey has expertise in strategic partnerships, collaborating and working with multiple stakeholders, including State and Federal Governments, Universities, Boards, Primary Health Networks, Private Health Insurers, Pharmaceutical and Medical Device Companies.
 His experience also spans advocacy, membership growth, increasing scope of practice, developing models of care, new funding mechanisms, continuing professional development, including competency standards and accreditation as well as managing national and internal conferences as General Manager at the Pharmaceutical Society of Australia.